 One of the most important aspects of having a good WordPress website is responsiveness.
 It should work well no matter what type of device it’s accessed from, and your pages should resize themselves to fit any screen size.

 Not all themes are fully responsive by default, so try accessing yours on different devices before launching.
 If it’s not responsive, you can switch themes or try finding a more flexible one in the WordPress plugins directory.

 Check your website’s mobile rating with Google’s Mobile-Friendly Test.
 This will tell you how easy it is for people using smartphones and other mobile devices to access your site.
 If the results aren’t good, there are a few things you can do to improve them:

-Your website visitors won’t stick around if the site is slow and unresponsive, so optimize your server-side configurations for a short response time by using a tool like Google’s PageSpeed Insights or Pingdom Tools.
+Optimize your server-side configurations for a short response time by using a tool like Google’s PageSpeed Insights or Pingdom Tools.
 They will tell you how fast each element of your site loads, which pages might need to be improved, and what resources are being loaded at a given moment.

-A caching plugin can help speed up the loading time of your WordPress website by storing a static version of its pages in the browser’s cache.
+A caching plugin helps speed up the loading time of your WordPress website by storing a static version of its pages in the browser’s cache.
 This way, whenever someone revisits your site after already loading it before, they won’t have to wait for the page to load fully every time.

 There are many backup plugins to choose from, both free and paid.
 BackWPup, WPBackItUp, and Duplicator are some of the most popular.

-Another essential security measure to take is to install and activate an anti-spam plugin on your WordPress website.
+Activate an anti-spam plugin on your WordPress website.
 This will help protect it from spam comments, which can be a nuisance and damaging to your site’s reputation if they are left unchecked.